Blueprints/Build a homework submission portal

 Students pick an assignment, upload a file, submit.
-Teachers get a dashboard showing who turned in what.
+Teachers check submissions via the API or CSV export.

 Updated March 2026

 Collecting homework by email is a mess.
 Who submitted what?
 Did they attach the right file?
 Good luck finding it later.
 This gives students a form: pick the assignment week, upload a file, add optional notes.
-Teachers get a dashboard with submission counts per assignment, a timeline, and a table with download links.
+Teachers check submissions via the API or export as CSV.
 Takes about 15 minutes to set up.
-An agent can set this up end-to-end: create the form with file upload fields, build the teacher dashboard with bar charts grouped by assignment.
+Sutrena Pages hosts the site -- included with your plan.
+One `sutrena_collect` call creates the submission form and webhooks together.

 Architecture

-Builder starts at $9/month for 50 projects.
-Pro at $29/month covers 200 projects and all your other work too.
+Pro is $29/month for 100 projects and all your other work too.
 Build five blueprints on Pro and it is still $29/month.
 That is where the value is — at scale.

-A single HTML page on Cloudflare Pages.
+A single HTML page deployed on Sutrena Pages.
 Students fill in their name, email, select the assignment week, upload their file, and submit.
 Files go through presigned URLs, so they go straight to storage without touching your server.

 Form Definition

-Student name, email, assignment week (select dropdown so it groups cleanly in the dashboard), file upload (PDF, DOC, DOCX, or ZIP up to 10 MB), and optional notes.
+Student name, email, assignment week (select dropdown for clean filtering), file upload (PDF, DOC, DOCX, or ZIP up to 10 MB), and optional notes.

 {